Am-Jerry/Am-Jerry/README.md

 # Kon'nichiwa

-I'm a High-School student from India, who has keen interest in computer programming!
-My favorite programing language is Python, and I'm currently increasing my knowledge by learning more & more.
-Oh and Ilove to read Doujins & watching anime :)
+I'm a High-School student from India, who loves to read Doujins & watch anime.
+And, I like programming too :)

 ##  🐙 **Github Stats**